 With this free time tracking tool, you can find out how productive you are and manage time for each individual task.

-If you are a writer who spends a lot of your time on research and writing, and are looking for a tool that can help you manage your time, Toggle is definitely worth trying.
+If you are a writer who spends a lot of your time on research and writing and is looking for a tool that can help you manage your time, Toggle is definitely worth trying.

 Content creation should be the top priority of any blogger.
 I wish I could tell you that tools alone will make you a better writer, but that’s not true at all.